 It is completely possible, and it is right to develop Body Trust.
 Your body loves you and wants to help you.
-Its number one goal is to keep you safe, comfortable, and healthy, and it is constantly sending you messages to nudge you in the right direction.
+And its number one goal is to keep you safe, comfortable, and healthy.
+Furthermore, it constantly sends you messages to nudge you in the right direction.
 Most of us learned how to listen to these body messages in some areas of our life.
-For instance, we trust our body signals about when we need to drink water or go to the bathroom and don’t assume, for instance, that our body is out to trick us when it signals us to drink water or pee.
+For instance, we trust our body signals about when we need to drink water or go to the bathroom.
+We don’t assume, for instance, that our body is out to trick us when it signals us to drink water or pee.

-These external interruptions, whether intentional or not, teach us that we cannot listen to our natural body signals around food and movement and that we must give control of this area of our life over to an external authority.
+These external interruptions teach us that we cannot listen to our natural body signals around food and movement.
+And they further teach us that we must give control of this area of our life over to an external authority.
 This causes us to distrust our body and is one of the primary causes of the Dangerous Body Narrative.
-It is also one of the primary causes of Body Shame and can lead to eating anxiety, disordered eating, full-blown eating disorders, and obsessive or avoidant attitudes towards movement.
+It is also one of the primary causes of Body Shame.
+It can lead to eating anxiety, disordered eating, full-blown eating disorders, and obsessive or avoidant attitudes towards movement.

-The good news is that we can relearn the ability to tune-in to our natural body signals around food and movement and to trust our body’s signals in these areas, too.
+The good news is that we can relearn the ability to tune-in to our natural body signals around food and movement.
+And we can learn to trust our body’s signals in these areas, too.
 You can read more about this here.

 Mindset Three: Body Compassion

-Another destructive message we learn early on, and that disrupts Basic Body Confidence, is that if we can just lose enough weight and get our body to look a certain way, all our problems will be solved.
+Another destructive message we learn early on is that if we can just lose enough weight and get our body to look a certain way, all our problems will be solved.
 So, we begin an endless pursuit to have the perfect body so that we can have a perfect life.
-Of course, this pursuit is futile because everybody, no matter what their body looks like, experiences suffering at some point and no amount of weight or muscle gain or loss can prevent all suffering.
+Of course, this pursuit is futile because everybody experiences suffering at some point.
+No amount of weight or muscle gain or loss can prevent all suffering.

-In fact, trying to control our life by controlling our body leads to more suffering because our attempts to control all external events inevitably fails.
-If we believe we can control our life by controlling our body, we often end up loathing or hating our body when life feels out of control.
-When we learn to show ourselves compassion, we learn how to support and nurture our self and our body during times of suffering.
+In fact, trying to control our life by controlling our body leads to more suffering.
+That is because our attempts to control all external events inevitably fails.
+If we believe we can control our life by controlling our body, we often end up hating our body when life feels out of control.
+On the other hand, when we learn to show ourselves compassion, we learn how to support and nurture ourselves and our body during times of suffering.
 In doing so, we strengthen our relationship with our body.

 Mindset Four: Body Care

-Everyone has days in which they feel off in their own skin, just like everyone has days they feel off in their relationship with people they love or they feel off in their work for one reason or another.
+Everyone has days in which they feel off in their own skin.
+This is similar to they way in which everyone has days they feel off in their relationship with people they love.
+Or they feel off in their work for one reason or another.
 Off days are a normal part of life and shouldn’t be that big of a deal.
-However, because of the cultural messages we receive about bodies and worth, feeling off in our skin can lead us to feeling like we are unworthy, unlovable, and even deserving of hate and neglect.
+However, because of the cultural messages we receive, feeling off in our skin can lead us to feeling like we are unworthy.
+Or such messages can make us feel unlovable, and even deserving of hate and neglect.

 It is possible to work through these painful feelings, however, by cultivating the mindset of Body Care.
-Body Care is the belief that even when we feel badly about our body, it is deserving of basic care, just like an animal we love is deserving of basic care, even when it isn’t behaving quite as we would like.
+Body Care is the belief that even when we feel badly about our body, it is deserving of basic care.
+This is similar to the way in which an animal we love is deserving of basic care, even when it isn’t behaving quite as we would like.

 When we give our body basic care, we make sure to give it water, nourishment, sunlight, and some movement, just like we would for an animal we love.
 We also learn how to soothe painful emotions, which can help us feel more comfortable in our body.
 You can read more about this here, here, and here.
 (And here’s an adorable picture of my kitty Jax.
 He was helping me paint this morning.)

 The last couple of decades has seen a dizzying array of diets, eating plans, detox routines, and cleanse programs.
 At any given time 50% of people in the U.S. say they are on a diet.
-At the same time, research increasingly suggests that diets are ineffective, and even harmful, for pretty much everyone (as many as 95% of dieters).
-You can read more about this here and here.
+At the same time, research increasingly suggests that diets are ineffective, and even harmful, for pretty much everyone.
+You can read more about this here.

-We have made people so afraid of gaining weight that eating has become an incredibly complicated ordeal that causes a lot of people a great deal of anxiety, and many people lack confidence around food.
+We have made people so afraid of gaining weight that eating has become an incredibly complicated ordeal.
+In fact, eating causes a lot of people a great deal of anxiety.
+And many people lack confidence around food.
 Eating should not be this hard.

 The good news is that it is possible to regain confidence around eating.
 When we practice Confident Eating, we eat the foods we love that give us energy and that also stabilize our mood.
 Sometimes we prioritize taste, sometimes we prioritize energy, and sometimes we prioritize mood with Confident Eating.
 We are always the boss of what we decided to eat, when we decide to eat, and the quantities of what we eat.

 Furthermore, anyone at any size can reap these benefits of movement.
-Any movement—walking, dancing, biking, lifting, gymnastics, hiking, etc.—can be scaled so that anyone of any ability level can start small and build strength, ability, and all the benefits of movement over time.
-Movement is for all people and all bodies.
-You can read more about this here, here, here, and here.
+Any movement can be scaled so that anyone of any ability level can start small and build strength, ability, and all the benefits of movement over time.

-When we are the recipient of unsolicited body criticism or advice, it can cause us to feel embarrassed, ashamed, paralyzed, traumatized, anxious, and terrified.
+When we are the recipient of unsolicited body criticism or advice, it can cause us to feel embarrassed, ashamed, or traumatized.
 To make matters worse, Body Shame and the Dangerous Body Narrative can convince us that we deserve such comments.

-When we learn to set Confident Boundaries and stand up to people who try to violate them, as well as to tend to the past emotional pain that developed when people violated our boundaries, this strengthens our confidence in our body and it strengthens our belief that we have the right to take up space in the world, now matter how small or large it is.
+When we learn to set Confident Boundaries this strengthens our confidence in our body.
+Aand it strengthens our belief that we have the right to take up space in the world, now matter how small or large it is.
 You can read more about setting boundaries here.

 You Can Have Body Confidence, Too

-And having Basic Body Confidence does not meant that you must suddenly start wearing bikinis, strutting your stuff, and posting all sorts of pictures of yourself on social media—although you might very well decide to do these things (and Go You! if you do).
-Rather, Basic Body Confidence is our ability to use the mindsets and practices mentioned above to build a strong partnership with our body and address various body challenges that arise in our life.
+And having Basic Body Confidence does not meant that you must suddenly start wearing bikinis and posting all sorts of pictures of yourself on social media (although Go You! if you do).
+Rather, Basic Body Confidence is our ability to use the mindsets and practices mentioned above to build a strong partnership with our body.
+It helps us address various body challenges that arise in our life.